mike-haynes2/mike-haynes2.github.io/_pages/about.md

 Hi there, welcome to my website!

-I am a postdoctoral researcher at the [Space Sciences Laboratory](https://www.ssl.berkeley.edu/science/directory-of-researchers/name/lucas-liuzzo/), located at the [University of California, Berkeley](https://www.berkeley.edu).
+I am an Assistant Research Scientist at the [Space Sciences Laboratory](https://www.ssl.berkeley.edu/science/directory-of-researchers/name/lucas-liuzzo/), located at the [University of California, Berkeley](https://www.berkeley.edu).